A mirror theorem for multi-root stacks and applications

 \begin{rmk} Our result suggests a close relationship between the theory obtained from the large $r_i$ limit of the Gromov--Witten theory of $X_{D,\vec r}$ and log Gromov--Witten theory of $(X,D)$, which would generalize the main results of \cite{TY}.
+However, as pointed out by Dhruv Ranganathan, orbifold invariants and log invariants are not the same in general.
+It would be interesting to find their precise relation and determine when they will coincide.

-In the case of root stack invariants equal to log invariants, Conjecture \ref{conj-local-orb} implies Conjecture \ref{conj-snc}.
+In the case that the root stack invariants equal to the log invariants, Conjecture \ref{conj-local-orb} implies Conjecture \ref{conj-snc}.
 Then results in \cite{BBv} and \cite{NR} would be special cases of our result.
 First of all, we do not require $X$ to be toric.
 Secondly, $D$ is not necessary $-K_X$ or a toric divisor.
 Last but not least, we put the divisor classes $D_i$ as insertions of local Gromov--Witten invariants of $\bigoplus_{i=1}^n \mathcal O_X(-D_i)$ instead of removing them using divisor equations.
 This allows descendant classes which were not allowed previously in \cite{vGR} unless the class $\gamma$ is Poincar\'e dual of a cycle class which does not meet $D_i$. \end{rmk}

 \begin{rmk} One can obtain more general results about the relation between local invariants $\bigoplus_{i=1}^n \mathcal O_X(-D_i)$ and invariants of $X_{D,\infty}$ by manipulating their $I$-functions.
 However, identification between their $I$-functions can already be viewed as identifying local Gromov--Witten theory of $\bigoplus_{i=1}^n \mathcal O_X(-D_i)$ as a sub-theory of Gromov--Witten theory of $X_{D,\infty}$. \end{rmk}